 2. 4X Points at U.S. Supermarkets

-My wife and I use the Blue Cash Preferred Card from American Express as our primary card for grocery store purchases because it earns a generous 6% cashback.
+My wife and I use the Blue Cash Preferred Card from American Express as our primary card for US supermarket purchases because it earns a generous 6% cashback.
 However, that benefit is capped at $6,000 in yearly spending.

 Once we reach $6,000 we switch to the American Express Gold Card because it earns (on up to $25,000 in eligible purchases each calendar year) 4X at U.S. supermarkets.